hemanrobinson/hemanrobinson.github.io/README.md

 [on GitHub Pages](https://hemanrobinson.github.io)

-My career has been spent designing and developing user interfaces and data visualizations.
+My career has been spent designing and developing user interfaces and visualizations for data analysis.

-Both fields have lots of little unsolved problems, and GitHub provides a place to solve them.
+These fields have lots of little unsolved problems, and GitHub provides a place to solve them.

 ### [SVG versus CANVAS](https://hemanrobinson.github.io/svg-canvas/)
 ### [Preattentive Plot Symbols](https://hemanrobinson.github.io/preattentive/)